thatarocket/thatarocket/README.md

 🌱 I'm studying Information Systems at USP and I like development.

-⚡ I'm currently studying front-end, but I want to improve my back-end knowledge as well.
-I believe that both are important.
-In the future, I hope to be able to learn mobile.

 <!--
 **thatarocket/thatarocket** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.